markdias/shut_the_box_app/README.md

 ## Player management & history

-- Add or remove hot-seat players, rename them inline, and toggle per-player hints during setup or live play.
+- Manage the hot-seat roster from **Settings → Players**, adding or removing participants, renaming them inline, and toggling per-player hints.
 - Track each player's last score, cumulative totals (for target mode), and unfinished turns inside the roster.
 - The History panel records every roll, move, bust, and celebration with colourful icons.
 It persists across launches alongside scores, rounds, previous winners, and the selected theme under the key `shut-the-box:scores`.
 - The "Save Scores" header action exports the persisted snapshot as `shut-the-box-scores.json`, including the round number, current phase, totals, and active theme.